37 BEST HIDDEN GEMS IN LONDON 2024

 Located in the vibrant East End of London, Columbia Road Flower Market is a bustling and colorful market that has been operating since the Victorian era.
 Every Sunday, the street comes alive with vendors selling an array of beautiful flowers and plants, creating a picturesque scene that attracts visitors from all over.
 The history of this market dates back to the 19th century when it was established to cater to local working-class residents.

-If you want to escape the hustle and bustle of city life for a few hours, consider taking a trip to this iconic market on a Sunday morning.
+If you want to escape the hustle and bustle of city life for a few hours, consider taking a trip to this iconic London markets on a Sunday morning.
 The nearest tube station is Bethnal Green, making it easily accessible for tourists and locals alike.
-Whether you’re looking to purchase some fresh flowers for your home or simply enjoy a leisurely stroll among bursts of colors and fragrances, Columbia Road Flower Market is definitely worth adding to your list of places to visit in London.

 BENJAMIN FRANKLIN HOUSE